Gin-Quin/Fa/documentation/advanced/memory-management.md

 3. Every assignment is a **copy**.
 This is optimized when assigning a value that is about to be dropped (a move instead of a copy is made instead).
 4. There are no pointers or references.
 Instead, Fa introduces the unique concept of **relations**.
 A **relation** is a kind of memory-safe weak reference that declares how it's defined and removed.
 5. **Iterating over a collection** returns **references** to avoid copying the whole collection.
-6. All **functions parameters** are **immutable references**.
+6. All **function parameters** are **immutable references**.
 This means that your parameters are never copied when passed to a function.
-7. The only way to have a memory leak in Fa is by creating a **circular references** in a collection.
+7. The only way to have a memory leak in Fa is by creating a **circular reference** in a collection.
 Even though it will very rarely happen, it's good to know how to detect and avoid it.

 This set of rules allows Fa to have a very simple memory model that is very easy to understand and reason about, while still allowing peak performance and lean binary output (native or WebAssembly).
-You will feel like you are programming in a higher level language, but with the best performance.
+You will feel like you are programming in a higher-level language, but with the best performance.

 ## Objects

 Objects are never allocated on the heap.
 This can seem surprising at first, but it has many advantages:

 - Heap allocation is made at collection level, rather than object level.
-This means your allocations are large fields easy to deallocate at once rather than very small allocations scattered all over the place.
+This means your allocations are large fields that are easy to deallocate at once rather than very small allocations scattered all over the place.
 - Objects always stay relatively small (compared to collections), so it's not a performance issue to copy them around.
-- They are 100% safe to use, as circular reference and dangling pointers cannot exist on objects on the stack.
+- They are 100% safe to use, as circular references and dangling pointers cannot exist on objects on the stack.

 ```ts
 let object = {